 Full Artist's statement

 Brian Feldman is an award-winning performance artist.
-The recipient of two Arts and Humanities Fellowships in Theatre (FY17, FY18) and a Projects, Events, and Festivals grant (FY19) from the D.C.
+The recipient of two Arts and Humanities Fellowships in Theatre (2017, 2018) and a Projects, Events, and Festivals grant (2019) from the D.C.
 Commission on the Arts and Humanities, a 2011 State of Florida Individual Artist Fellowship (Interdisciplinary), and three grant awards from United Arts of Central Florida (2008, 2011, 2015), he has also been named Best Performance Artist by Orlando Weekly (2008, 2009) and Washington City Paper (2018).
 He’s lived in Washington, D.C. since February 2012.

-Best known for leaping off of a ladder 366 times over 24 hours (Leap Year Day), eating dinner on stage with his real life family – in front of paying audiences – over 50 times (The Feldman Dynamic) and, five years prior to same-sex marriage being legally recognized in the state of Florida, legally marrying a stranger in support of marriage equality via a game of spin-the-bottle (Brian Feldman Marries Anybody*), he has also lead group tours in Google-translated Swedish through IKEA® (ChanuIKEA®), organized and hosted a weeklong read-a-thon on a library rooftop (67 Books), explored the subject of friendship (BFF), remained inside of a playable arcade game for 16 hours (The Skill Crane Kid), hugged his father for 24 hours on Father’s Day inside of a boxing ring (24 Hour Embrace (after Young Sun Han)), hugged his mother for 24 minutes in 3 cities (Orlando, D.C., Philadelphia) in one day (24 Minute Embrace), performed a cabaret by request in a hotel room (Brian Feldman’s Under the Covers), washed dishes and performed monologues in over 60 homes across the U.S. and India (Dishwasher), performed a Broadway musical over a pay phone on Christmas Eve (Rent This Phone), hand squeezed 1,443 cups of Florida orange juice (Fresh Squeezed), recited anonymous real-time tweets written by a live in-person audience (#txtshow), and said “Macbeth” 17,121 times in a theater (Brian Feldman’s William Shakespeare’s Macbeth); among the more than 115 projects he has presented since August 2003 through Brian Feldman Projects, one of North America’s premiere presenters of experimental time-based art.
+Best known for leaping off of a ladder 366 times over 24 hours (Leap Year Day), eating dinner on stage with his real life family – in front of paying audiences – over 50 times (The Feldman Dynamic) and, five years prior to same-sex marriage being legally recognized in the state of Florida, legally marrying a stranger in support of marriage equality via a game of spin-the-bottle (Brian Feldman Marries Anybody*), he has also lead group tours in Google-translated Swedish through IKEA® (ChanuIKEA®), organized and hosted a weeklong read-a-thon on a library rooftop (67 Books), remained inside of a playable arcade game for 16 hours (The Skill Crane Kid), hugged his father for 24 hours on Father’s Day inside of a boxing ring (24 Hour Embrace (after Young Sun Han)), hugged his mother for 24 minutes in 3 cities (Orlando, D.C., Philadelphia) in one day (24 Minute Embrace), performed a cabaret by request in a hotel room (Brian Feldman’s Under the Covers), washed dishes and performed monologues in over 60 homes across the U.S. and India (Dishwasher), performed Broadway musicals over pay phones (Rent This Phone, Fiddler on the Phone), hand squeezed 1,443 cups of Florida orange juice (Fresh Squeezed), recited anonymous, real-time tweets written by a live, in-person audience (#txtshow), and said “Macbeth” 17,121 times in a theater (Brian Feldman’s William Shakespeare’s Macbeth); among the 300+ performances of 115+ projects he has presented since August 2003 through Brian Feldman Projects, one of North America’s premiere presenters of experimental time-based art.